Related ECFMG Services

 Since ERAS was established, ECFMG has served as the designated Dean’s office for students and graduates of international medical schools, assisting these individuals with the ERAS application process for first- and second-year (PGY-1 and PGY-2) residency positions.

 As the designated Dean’s office, ECFMG receives supporting documents for the ERAS application, such as medical student performance evaluations (MSPEs), medical school transcripts, and photographs from applicants and their medical schools.
 ECFMG then transmits these documents to the ERAS application.
 ECFMG also transmits to the ERAS application the applicant’s ECFMG Status Report, which includes the applicant’s ECFMG certification status and, if requested by the applicant, his/her USMLE transcript.
-Once supporting documents have been received by the ERAS application, they can be downloaded by the programs to which the applicant has applied.
+Once supporting documents have been received by the ERAS application, they can be accessed by the programs to which the applicant has applied.

 For detailed, up-to-date information on ERAS Support Services at ECFMG, visit the ERAS section of the ECFMG website at www.ecfmg.org/eras.